The fantasy team I’d like to form this week consists of a five that could outscore any other combination in PBA history.

 This man still holds the PBA record for highest single game score when he recorded 79 against Ginebra.
 He also recorded 68 (3rd highest all-time), 57, and 50 in other separate occasions.

-Caidic has proven to be effective during the illegal defense era, he should be even more in today’s game given the extensive use of the three point shot and the zone defense.
+Caidic has proven to be an elite player during the illegal defense era, he should be even more than that in today’s game given the extensive use of the three point shot and the zone defense.

 Caidic averaged 19.6 points in his career with shooting efficiency of 47.2% from the floor, 36.8% from three point land, and 87.0% from the line.
 His 1,242 treys were tops in a career until Jimmy Alapag broke it.